Skip to main content

 Results

-The main expected results are to achieve greater profitability in tomato production for industry and farmers, optimize costs and factors that can be addressed: water consumption, energy, and improved fertilizer utilization.
+The main expected results are to achieve higher profitability in tomato production for industry and for farmers, and to optimize those costs and factors that can be acted upon: water consumption, energy, and improved use of fertilizers.

 In particular, other results/findings:

-• Design criteria for highly efficient precision irrigation systems applied to industrial tomato cultivation, where water availability and quality are limited.
+• Design criteria for very high efficiency precision irrigation systems applied to the cultivation of industrial tomatoes conditioned by a limited availability and quality of water.

-• A digital tool to support producer decision-making and enable them to establish safe, sustainable, and effective agricultural practices.
+• A digital tool to support producers' decision-making, enabling them to establish safe, sustainable, and effective agricultural practices.

-• Case study of experimental platforms defining the specific problems of the sector and producers, the solutions proposed, and the results obtained.
+• Case study of experimental platforms defining the specific problems of the sector and the producers, the solutions proposed and the results obtained.

-• Report on the needs and barriers perceived by producers and new farmers that limit their sustainability.
+• Report on needs and barriers perceived by producers and new farmers that limit their sustainability.

-• Guide to strategies and business models based on the production model proposed by POMODORO to resolve perceived barriers.
+• Guide to strategies and business models based on the productive model proposed by POMODORO to solve perceived barriers.

-• Promote the widespread use of agricultural techniques to increase the value of processing tomatoes, the final quality of the product, and the sustainability of the sector and its production chain by sharing the results and promoting opportunities in the sector, with a special emphasis on young people.
+• Promote the widespread use of agricultural techniques to increase the value of processing tomatoes, the final quality of the product and the sustainability of the sector and its production chain through the transfer of results by promoting opportunities in the sector with special emphasis among the young community.

 Contact information

-• Coordinator/entity name: APAG EXTREMADURA YOUNG FARMERS AND RANCHERS
+• Coordinator/Entity Name: APAG EXTREMADURA YOUNG FARMERS AND LIVESTOCK BROTHERS

 • Postal address: AV.
 PORTUGAL PG.
 CEPANSA, Badajoz